 KAYMAKLI UNDERGROUND CITY

-On the way back from Ihlara, stop off at Kaymakli Underground City.
 The construction of this cave city began in the 7th or 8th centuries BCE.
-Today the city descends 8 levels into the earth and has stables, a church and storage rooms connected by over a hundred tunnels.
-You can read more about it on our guide to the top attractions in Cappadocia.
+Today, the city descends 8 levels into the earth and has stables, a church and storage rooms connected by over a hundred tunnels.

 After returning to Göreme, head to Paşabağı.
 It contains a collection of some of the most striking fairy chimneys and mushroom-topped formations in Cappadocia.

-DAY 3 – THE VALLEYS & CHURCHES OF GÖREME
+DAY 3: THE VALLEYS & CHURCHES OF GÖREME

 RED & ROSE VALLEY

 Clock in another early morning to start a hike through the Red and Rose Valleys while the balloons are still drifting overhead.
-There are several excellent viewpoints perched over oceans of rippling red, rose and white rock.

-The only downside is the challenge of finding the trailheads and following the paths, which in spite of a profusion of signs, is not particularly easy.
-The walk took us about 5 hours and all the details are on our hiking in Cappadocia guide.
+The only downside is the challenge of finding the trailheads and following the paths, which, despite a profusion of signs, is not particularly easy.

 GÖREME OPEN AIR MUSEUM

-In the late afternoon, drive to the Göreme Open Air Museum.
-This museum surrounds an area of many of the best-preserved frescoed churches in Cappadocia.
-Three of the churches are included in the entrance fee, however, the best is Karanik Kilise which has an additional charge well worth paying.
+Three of the churches are included in the entrance fee.
+However, the best is Karanik Kilise, which has an additional charge that is well worth paying.

 SUNSET POINT

-After the museum, head back to Sunset Point to watch the sun set over Cappadocia.
-There’s a stall selling beer with benches spread out across the top and it’s a beautiful spot to enjoy a sundowner and a magical experience in Cappadocia.
-For dinner, walk back into Göreme and try My Mother’s Café.
-It’s honest, hearty Turkish cooking without too much fuss.
+There’s a stall selling beer with benches spread out across the top, and it’s a beautiful spot to enjoy a sundowner and have a magical experience in Cappadocia.

-DAY 4 – VILLAGE LIFE IN CAPPADOCIA
+DAY 4: VILLAGE LIFE IN CAPPADOCIA

 Drive to the small village of Mustafapaşa, just 10 minutes south of Göreme.
 It’s halfway between a rural village and a town coming to terms with tourism.
-Tractors roam the streets where a few tourist shops, cafes and hotels have slowly started to pop up.
-It’s an interesting village to stroll around and there are a few carpet sellers who will be happy to chat to you.

 CEMIL

-Cemil is completely untouched by tourism.
-It looks like it’s been untouched by everything for a few hundred years.
-The town is crumbling down the side of a valley with chickens and cows lining the roads.
+The town is crumbling down the side of a valley, with chickens and cows lining the roads.
 There’s not even a chance of a cup of tea, but it’s a very photogenic place.
 Cemil is another 10 minutes past Mustafapaşa.

 About an hour from Göreme, Soğanlı is a town that has been occupied since Roman times.
 It was a centre for Christianity in the Byzantine Empire.
-Check out the pretty Tahtali Church, before making your way to the second valley which has several carved churches.
-The best are Snake Church, Domed Church and Hidden Church.
-At the end of the valley, have lunch in the café set up by the river before returning to Göreme.

 GORKUNDERE VALLEY & ZEMI VALLEY

 After returning to Göreme, have a late afternoon stroll around the Gorkundere Valley.
-It’s a shorter valley than some of the others in the area but it has some very impressive phallic rock formations that make great photo opportunities.
-Nearby, in Zemi Valley, it’s worth visiting El Nazar Kilise – a 10th-century church carved from a single piece of rock.
-The frescoes inside are very impressive.
+It’s a shorter valley than some of the others in the area, but it has some very impressive phallic rock formations that provide great photo opportunities.

 HOW MANY DAYS IN CAPPADOCIA?

-Cappadocia is a beautiful region that we loved visiting on our Turkey itinerary.
-You need at least 2 days to see the main highlights of Cappadocia, allowing for 2 mornings to take the balloon ride in case there are cancellations for weather.
-Staying for longer will allow you to get a lot more out of Cappadocia.
+You need at least 2 days to see the main highlights of Cappadocia, allowing for 2 mornings to take the balloon ride in case there are cancellations due to weather.

 We’ve constructed this Cappadocia itinerary so that the experiences we think shouldn’t be missed are at the front.
-Therefore, if you need to amend this itinerary, simply do as many days as you can fit in.
+Therefore, if you need to amend this itinerary, do as many days as you can fit in.

 WHERE TO STAY IN CAPPADOCIA?